-Our probate fees ARE NOT based on the final value of the estate, they’re simply based on the work we do.
-Once we’ve assessed your individual case we’ll provide a fixed quote which WILL NOT change.
-We’ve created a simple, friendly fixed fee probate service, free from any legal jargon.
-We have no call centres and you will be cared for by the same member of our team throughout.
-After providing a few simple details either over the phone or through the form below, we’ll send out a confirmation letter for you to return in a prepaid envelope.
+Our fixed fee probates are based only on the work we do and not on the final value of the estate.
+Once we have provided your quotation it won't change.
+We’ve created a friendly, no jargon fixed fee probate service and you will be cared for by the same member of our team throughout the process.
+After providing a few simple details over the phone we’ll send out a confirmation letter for you to return in a prepaid envelope.

 That’s it!
 We do the rest!
 Just call us on 0161 342 1409 (Manchester) or 0203 389 8469 (London).

 A controversial increase in probate fees is due to come into force from April 2019.

 The current cost for fixed fee probate applications is £155 (if an application is made through a solicitor) or £215 for a personal application.
 However, the Government proposes that from April 2019 the fees will be graduated depending upon the value of the estate.